 Salt can also make otherwise unpalatable – but healthy – food somehow palatable.
 A plate of steamed kale is boring and bitter.
 A plate of steamed kale with sea salt and avocado oil is delicious and inspiring.
 Plain broccoli?
 Kids everywhere are spitting it into napkins and stuffing them into their pockets.
 Broccoli stir-fried with soy sauce (or tamari, if you please)?
 Kids everywhere are mailing in their dues (and signing up for auto-pay) for the clean plate club.

 You could drop your salt intake to half a teaspoon and get a three or four point drop in your blood pressure.
 Of course, you might not enjoy your food anymore, your performance in the gym or on the trail would likely suffer, your stress hormones might be elevated, you might start feeling overtrained without doing any actual training, you could become insulin resistant, and you may have trouble clearing (the elevated) cortisol from your blood.
 But, hey: your blood pressure readings will likely improve by a few points!
 Or, you could keep your salt intake up around two teaspoons, give or take, simply by salting your food to taste, and avoid all that other stuff.

-What do you think, readers?
+What do you think?
 Do you fear salt?
-Do you relish it?
 Do you find your salt appetite increases under certain conditions?
 Let me know in the comment section!